Srinivas-Raghav-VC/Project-Website/README.md

 # Project-Website
 Project Website

-This is a simple website designed for Project Submission.
+This is a simple website designed for Project Submission for IT Workshop I.